[OOC INFO ♡]

 What is your motivation to apply for reporter?:

 “No writer tolerates reality” is a phrase my English teacher taught us when we lacked focus, inspiration & motivation to write a piece.
-That phrase really resonates with me because it's about pushing past the usual stuff and allows my creativity and imagination to drive the narrative.
+That phrase really resonates with me because it's about pushing past the usual, boring stuff and allowing my creativity and imagination to drive the narrative.
 I’m stoked by the chance to explore and create stories that break the mould and contest conventional thinking since I’m one who loves to take on a challenge.
-Being a reporter would allow me to step into a new territory where my imaginative storytelling skills are tested and displayed as well as offering a fresh perspective and a realistic approach to sharing the latest stuff that happens around Karakura that aren’t normally spoken about.
+Being a reporter would allow me to step into a new territory where my storytelling skills are tested and displayed as well as offering a fresh perspective and a realistic approach to sharing the latest stuff that happens around Karakura that aren’t normally spoken about.
+I acknowledge the fact that I’m quite an ambitious person and I tend to enjoy playing multiple characters with different roles and passions.
+Of course, I would shift my focus whenever I need to provide the utmost quality in my pieces.

 Do you have any experience with writing?
 What is your relationship with writing?: